I haven’t updated my resume in over a decade. Today, that’s going to change.

 This failure changed my thinking on angel investing.
 I can’t say why the business itself failed but the communication of that failure was what bothered me.
 The founder, who seemed technically adept, was open and eacy to reach before getting money then became harder to reach.
 There were infrequent updates and when there was, it was always of the “hey we need money” or “can you send business our way?” types of requests.

-Eventually, he stopped responding all together and even today, I have yet to get a final K-1 so I can even claim the loss on my taxes!
+Eventually, he stopped responding entirely and even today, I have yet to get a final K-1 so I can even claim the loss on my taxes!

 When VCs say you invest in people, they’re 100% correct.